 Dr. Brown-Fleming joined the Museum in 2001 and oversees its International Academic Programs, which ensure that the field of Holocaust studies remains vital and vibrant around the world.

-Her work has been featured in the Catholic News Service, Catholic News Agency, and The Catholic Virginian.
+Her work has been featured in Time Magazine, Catholic News Service, Catholic News Agency, The Catholic Virginian, and La Stampa.
 She has appeared on CNN, EWTN Global Catholic Television Network, and in several documentaries, including Holy Silence (2020).
-Dr. Brown-Fleming is a 2021 Distinguished Fellow at the Institute for Contemporary History’s Center for Holocaust Studies in Munich and Berlin.
+Dr. Brown-Fleming leads the Museum's Vatican Archives Initiative.

 Her current research project, Il Papa Tedesco (The German Pope): Eugenio Pacelli and Germany, 1917–1958, is a study of Pope Pius XII’s relationship to Germany and its bishops, leaders, and people during the Weimar era, the Third Reich, and the Holocaust.
 Another current project, “Opa War Ein Nazi (Grandpa Was a Nazi): Eduard Geist and the Crimes of the Third Reich,” is Dr. Brown-Fleming’s first attempt to research and write as both a decades-long scholar of the Holocaust and the granddaughter of a devout and locally prominent Nazi.